Megaphone Chart Pattern Success Rate – Case Study

 How do we trade megaphone patterns?

 The trading megaphone pattern implies a reverse symmetrical triangle trading pattern identification, but it is a very complex strategy because many false signals exist.
-The approach uses basic price levels for stop loss, enter position and target, and several additional triggers, not only megaphone patterns.
-For example, divergence, trend lines, and megaphone patterns are excellent triggers to enter into trade.
+The approach uses basic price levels for stop loss, enter position, and target and several additional triggers, not only megaphone patterns.
+For example, divergence, trend lines, and megaphone patterns are excellent triggers for entering trades.

 Megaphone patterns are often most suitable for day and swing traders.
-However, long-term investors can also use it as a sign to support their investments.
-Like any trading style, studying and learning the different patterns and what they stand for is better.
+However, long-term investors can also use them as a sign to support their investments.
+Like any trading style, it is better to study and learn the different patterns and what they stand for.

-I often wondered: “How do you trade megaphones pattern intraday.”
-I avoid trading this pattern on lower time frames and intraday, and I try to use it only on H4, Daily, and Weekly chart time frames.
+I often wondered, “How do you trade the megaphone pattern intraday?”
+I avoid trading this pattern on lower time frames and intraday and try to use it only on H4, Daily, and Weekly chart time frames.

 Fxigor